nenye65/quant-python-03-2022-replit-1/README.md

 ### Open this repo on Repl.it

 Once you've forked the repo you'll be navigated to your own personal copy of the repository.
-From there you can open it
+From there you can open it by clicking the `Run it on Repl.it` button at the top of this readme.